The Optical Coherence Tomography (OCT) scan

 What happens during an OCT scan?

 An OCT can be done with or without dilating eye drops.
 Dilating drops may be used to widen the pupil and help capture detailed images.
-Most patients find dilating drops to be painless however some light sensitivity and blurred vision can be expected for a few hours afterwards.
+Most patients find dilating drops to be painless; however, some light sensitivity and blurred vision can be expected for a few hours afterwards.

 What does an OCT measure?